rosenfeld/active_record_migrations/README.md

       timeout: 5000
 ```

-If you prefer to specify your settings in plain Ruby, add this to your Rakefile:
+If you prefer to specify your settings in plain Ruby, add this to your Rakefile,
+before calling `ActiveRecordMigrations.load_taks`:

 ```ruby
 ActiveRecordMigrations.configure do |c|